process-analytics/bpmn-visualization-js/README.md

 | :---------: | :---------: | :---------: | :---------: |
 |  ✔️ |  ✔️ |  ✔️ |  ✔️ |

+**Notes**:
-**Note**: Internet Explorer will never be supported. \
+- Internet Explorer and Legacy Edge will never be supported.
+- Chromium based browsers should work (automatic tests are run with Chromium canary releases).
+In particular, the following browsers are known working with `bpmn-visualization@0.13.0`:
+  - Brave 1.22.70
+  - Chromium 89.0.4389.114
+  - Opera 75.0.3969.93
-The library may work with the other browsers.
+- The library may work with the other browsers.
 They must at least support ES6.

 ## ♻️ Usage